grig23/primetime.en/help/AccountIQ/general-usage-reports.md

    Using the above options you have defined segments for your analysis.
 Based on your segment selection, following graphs and reports are displayed.

-4. You can fine tune your selection and further narrow it down by specifying thresholds in [Snapshot Overview - Accounts above thresholds](#snapshot-overview) widget.
+4. You can fine tune your selection and further narrow it down by specifying (number of devices, number of IPs, and number of zip codes) thresholds in [Snapshot Overview - Accounts above thresholds](#snapshot-overview) widget.

 ## AuthN OK / AuthZ OK / Play Requests / Unique Subscribers {#authn-authz-playreq-uniquesubs}